Sinthushan-bootcamp/SP500Analysis/README.md

 ### 1.2 Data sources and preparation

 The historical data of S&P500 was downloaded from Yahoo Finance and was manipulated using Pandas functions.
-Using this data, the daily returns of individual stocks and cumulative returns of S&P500 stocks was deterined.
+Using this data, the daily returns of individual stocks and cumulative returns of S&P500 stocks was determined.

 ![Individual Returns](Images/daily_return_S&P500.png)